 Medical Assistance for Allergies and Sinus Infections

 Best of all, no appointments are necessary – just walk right in!
-UCE has more than 30 medical care clinics to serve you, and each one has allergy and sinus infection treatments available.
+Banner Urgent Care has more than 30 medical care clinics to serve you, and each one has allergy and sinus infection treatments available.

 Thanks for reading our blog.
-For feedback or more information on Urgent Care Extra, please call our main office at (480) 988-9108.
+For feedback or more information on Banner Urgent Care, please call our main office at (480) 988-9108.
 Remember, you don’t have to suffer from allergies or sinus infections – stop in today for prompt, professional, on-point medical attention!